 Move your sprouted seeds into the indent using your fingers or tweezers.
 Be careful not to damage the taproot.
 The taproot should ideally face down.
 However, don’t try to force it into position.

 Cover the seed with a very light sprinkle of soil.
 It shouldn’t be buried too deep.
-A light covering of a centimeter (0.05 inch) of soil is enough.
+A light covering of 1 centimeter of soil is enough.
 If you bury it too deep the seed might die.

 We recommend giving your freshly planted seed a final light misting to ensure it is in contact with moisture.
 Aim your garden sprayer right where you planted the seed.